Target level of study

 33h

-The course aims to give a general introduction to cellular and molecular biology, and to put into context the use of modern physics, with its quantitative methods and approaches, to describe biological systems and their complexity from the molecular to the cellular and tissue scales.
+The course aims to provide a general introduction to cellular and molecular biology and to contextualize the use of modern physics, through its quantitative methods and approaches, to describe biological systems and their complexity from the molecular to the cellular and tissue levels.

-Quantifying phenomena, their physical interpretation and physico-mathematical modeling are also fundamental aspects of the course.
-The course opens up to philosophy and to the whole range of themes of this Master's program, centered on the study of the physical principles of the organization and dynamics of living, complex matter.
+Another fundamental topic covered is the quantification of phenomena, their physical interpretation, and their physical-mathematical modeling.
+The course introduces students to philosophy and the range of topics covered in this master's program, which focuses on the study of the physical principles of the organization and dynamics of living and complex matter.

 ECTS